-Disturbing Trend:
+Disturbing trend:

-The case count of Covid 19 in Ghana is fast rising.
-Between June 1st and June 23rd, over 50 new deaths were officially recorded.
-More cases of health professionals are disturbingly being reported with some casualties.
-The Medical Director of Kwadaso S.D.A Hospital in Kumasi lost his life to Covid 19 in the line of duty.
-The Mayor of the twin city of Sekondi-Takoradi has also lost his life as a result of Covid 19 related illness with over 13 staff and Members of Parliament reported to have contracted the disease.
-Ghana's Health Minister, Hon.
-Kwaku Agyeman-Manu who has been leading Ghana's fight on Covid 19 has reportedly contracted the disease and is currently being managed at home.
-These few scenarios are indicative of the devastating effect the Covid 19 pandemic is having on the lives and development of the nation.
+The case count of Covid-19 in Ghana is fast rising.
+Between 1st June and 23rd June, over 50 new deaths were officially recorded.
+Disturbingly, more cases of health professionals are being reported, with some casualties.
+The Medical Director of Kwadaso S.D.A Hospital in Kumasi lost his life to Covid-19 in the line of duty.
+The mayor of the twin city of Sekondi-Takoradi has also lost his life as a result of Covid-19 related illness, while over 13 staff and Members of Parliament are reported to have contracted the disease.
+Ghana's Health Minister Hon.
+Kwaku Agyeman-Manu, who has been leading Ghana's fight against Covid-19, has reportedly contracted the disease and is currently being managed at home.
+These scenarios are indicative of the devastating effect the Covid-19 pandemic is having on the lives and development of the nation.